Lady Frost

-Brittany Rae Steding (born March 14, 1985) is an American professional wrestler, currently performing on the independent circuit under the ring name Lady Frost.
-She also makes sporadic appearances for All Elite Wrestling (AEW) and their sister promotion Ring of Honor (ROH).
+Brittany Rae Steding (born March 14, 1985), better known by the ring name Lady Frost, is an American professional wrestler.
+She is signed to Major League Wrestling (MLW), She also performs on the independent circuit.
+She is best known for her time in All Elite Wrestling (AEW) and their sister promotion Ring of Honor (ROH).

 Professional wrestling career

 WWE (2018)

 Steding made her professional wrestling debut for WWE on the March 26, 2018 episode of Raw, under the ring name "Jamie Frost", where she lost to Asuka in a squash match.

 Independent circuit (2018–present)

 Steding began her independent career as the valet of her then real-life husband Victor Benjamin.
-Later, the two would wrestle as a tag team under the name "Pretty Proper", with Steding adapting the ring name "Lady Frost".
+Later, the two would wrestle as a tag team under the name "Pretty Proper", with Steding adopting the ring name "Lady Frost".
 On September 15, 2018, Frost had her first title match when she challenged LuFisto for the Rogue Women Warriors Championship at an Atomic Championship Wrestling event but was unsuccessful.

 In March 2019, Frost made her Chikara debut, participating in the annual Young Lions Cup tournament.
 On November 2, Frost made her debut for Shimmer Women Athletes during the taping of Volume 114, where she defeated Jenna Lynn in a dark match.
 She later lost on the same day to Thunderkitty during the taping of Volume 115.

 In 2021, Frost won her first title in wrestling, defeating Heather Monroe to become Hurricane Pro Wrestling's women's champion.